Nearby airports - Coimbatore, Cochin/Kochi and Trichy/Tiruchirapalli.

 Clothes: Your daily wear clothes can also be got washed in our laundry itself, at an extra cost.

-While on a in-house program patients are not advised to go out and do sightseeing, as this can make them feel unwell.
+While on an in-house program patients are not advised to go out and do sightseeing, as this can make them feel unwell during the healing process.
 This section is for those who wish to explore the city before the treatment program.

 The region was called Kongunadu ruled by and was ruled by semi-independent chieftains who owed nominal allegiance to the Chera kingdom and Kongu kings.
 Large quantities of Roman coins and other artifacts discovered in the region attest to the presence of Roman traders.
 The Coimbatore region is in the middle of the "Roman trail" that extended from Muziris to Arikamedu.
 At the end of the Sangam period, the region became a part of the Western Ganga kingdom.
 The Medieval Cholas conquered the region in the 9th century CE.
 They constructed a highway called "Rajakesari Peruvazhi" During the 9th century CE, Coimbatore was ruled by Irula chief Kovan or Covan during whose reign the city of Coimbatore was constructed, allegedly at the behest of a Chera king who accompanied Cuntarar on a pilgrimage to the Patteswarar Temple, Perur.
 Following the decline of the Cholas, Coimbatore was ruled for brief periods by the Pandyas.